 If easy beach access is a priority, pick the Naples Beach Hotel and Golf Club (rooms from $170/night).
 It's right on the Gulf of Mexico, but only two miles north of the shops and restaurants of downtown Naples.

 When to Go

 The winter high season in Naples, from Thanksgiving to Easter, brings the sunniest weather and a livelier downtown scene.
 Plan a trip for May or October to take advantage of lower hotel rates and less-crowded beaches, while avoiding the rainy months of summer.
 Rainfall averages about eight inches per month from June to September.

 How to Get There

-By car: Naples is 2 hours, 10 minutes from Miami.
+By car: Naples is a little over two hours from Miami.
 Take Highway 836 W to 826 N/Palmetto Expressway to connect with I-75 North.
-Exit 105, County Rd 886/Golden Gate Pkwy and continue west to Naples.
+Exit 105, County Road 886/Golden Gate Parkway and continue west to Naples.

 Car Rental Deals

 - $21 & up -- Car Rentals across the USA, Save $15 Sixt Rent a Car